Sterbenz lemma: Relation to catastrophic cancellation

-In other words, the Sterbenz lemma shows that subtracting nearby floating-point numbers is exact, but if the numbers you have are approximations then even their exact difference may be far off from the difference of numbers you wanted to subtract.
+In other words, the Sterbenz lemma shows that subtracting nearby floating-point numbers is exact, but if the numbers one has are approximations then even their exact difference may be far off from the difference of numbers one wanted to subtract.

 Use in numerical analysis

 The Sterbenz lemma is instrumental in proving theorems on error bounds in numerical analysis of floating-point algorithms.